Linear strands of edge ideals of multipartite uniform clutters: Introduction

 \subsection{Linear resolutions}

 Many classes of ideals for which their minimal linear free resolutions are constructed in the literature are either edge ideals of $d$-partite $d$-uniform clutters or are specializations (quotients by regular sequences of linear forms) of such ideals.
-In the former case their minimal free resolutions can be constructed from resolutions of edge ideals of $d$-partite $d$-uniform clutters followed by taking quotients by regular sequences of linear forms.
-Up to our knowledge these classes are: Edge ideals of Ferrers graphs and hypergraphs \cite{Corso-Nagel-01,Nagel-Reiner-01}, strongly stable and squarefree strongly stable hypergraphs and their associated $d$-partite $d$-uniform hypergraphs \cite{Nagel-Reiner-01}, co-letterplace ideals \cite{Ene-Herzog-Mohammadi-01,DAli-Floystad-Nematbakhsh-02}, strongly stables ideals generated in a single degree \cite{DAli-Floystad-Nematbakhsh-02}, uniform face ideals \cite{CookII-01} and edge ideals of cointerval d-hypergraphs \cite{Dochtermann-Engstrom-01}.
+Up to our knowledge these classes include: Edge ideals of Ferrers graphs and hypergraphs \cite{Corso-Nagel-01,Nagel-Reiner-01}, strongly stable and squarefree strongly stable hypergraphs and their associated $d$-partite $d$-uniform hypergraphs \cite{Nagel-Reiner-01}, co-letterplace ideals \cite{Ene-Herzog-Mohammadi-01,DAli-Floystad-Nematbakhsh-02}, strongly stable ideals generated in a single degree \cite{DAli-Floystad-Nematbakhsh-02}, uniform face ideals \cite{CookII-01} and edge ideals of cointerval d-hypergraphs \cite{Dochtermann-Engstrom-01}.
 See also examples \ref{exa-01} to \ref{exa-03}.

-If we replace the matrices of the linear strand with their so called monomial matrices (see \cite[Chapter 4]{Miller-Sturmfels-01} for definition) we get the simplicial chain complex of a relative simplicial complex.
+If we replace the matrices of the linear strand with their so called monomial matrices (see \cite[Chapter 4]{Miller-Sturmfels-01} for its definition) then we get the simplicial chain complex of a relative simplicial complex.
 In analogy with the theory of cellular resolutions, we say that the first linear strand is supported on a relative simplicial complex, Theorem \ref{thm-main2}.